-Our MDiv is designed to give comprehensive biblical, theological, cultural, and practical training to those desiring preparation for some form of Christian ministerial or academic leadership, all within the context of Trinity’s broadly evangelical ethos.
+Our MDiv is designed to give comprehensive biblical, theological, cultural, and practical training to those seeking to prepare for Christian ministry or academic leadership wrapped within the context of Trinity’s broadly evangelical framework.

-Our MDiv curriculum, brings a sharper focus to the degree with less credit hours required.
-The Trinity MDiv has always provided training in Scripture interpretation, theology, pastoral practices, leadership, preaching, and spiritual formation.
-Our curriculum develops skills in cultural exegesis and provides a deeper Christian worldview that equips you to engage with diverse cultures for the gospel’s sake.
+Our MDiv curriculum, brings a sharper focus to the degree.
+The TEDS MDiv has always provided training in Scripture interpretation, theology, pastoral practices, leadership, preaching, and spiritual formation.
+Our curriculum develops skills in cultural and biblical interpretation.
+Develop a Christian worldview that equips you to engage your culture for the gospel’s sake.

 MDiv alumni have gone on to a wide variety of vocational pursuits, including pastors, denominational leaders, scholars, authors, community development leaders, and missionary workers in many different contexts locally, nationally, and globally.
 The MDiv is the prerequisite degree for Doctor of Ministry (DMin) programs and is the recommended graduate degree for those intending to pursue advanced theological study (usually at the ThM or PhD levels).